-- A. interview(s) interviews with the Complainant; - B. interview(s) interviews with the Respondent; - C. interviews with any other witnesses who may reasonably may be expected to have any information relevant to the allegations; and - D. consideration of any documentation or other information, presented by the Complainant, Respondent, or any other witnesses witness that is reasonably believed to be relevant to the allegations.
+- A. interview(s) with the Complainant; - B. interview(s) with the Respondent; - C. interviews with any other witnesses who may reasonably may be expected to have any information relevant to the allegations; and - D. consideration of any documentation or other information, presented by the Complainant, Respondent, or any other witnesses witness that is reasonably believed to be relevant to the allegations.

-At the conclusion of the investigation, the Compliance Officer CO or the designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to Respondent engaged in unlawful harassment (see definition on page 1) of or retaliation toward the Complainant.
-The Compliance Officer's CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
-In determining if discriminatory unlawful harassment or retaliation occurred, a preponderance of evidence standard will be used (i.e., it is more likely than not that unlawful discrimination retaliation occurred).
+At the conclusion of the investigation, the Compliance Officer or the CO/designee shall prepare and deliver a written report to the Superintendent that summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the Complainant has been subjected to unlawful harassment (see definition on page 1) or retaliation Respondent engaged in unlawful harassment of or retaliation against the Complainant.
+The Compliance Officer's CO's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels level of those any student involved.
+In determining if discriminatory unlawful harassment or retaliation occurred, a preponderance of the evidence standard will be used (i.e., it is more likely than not that unlawful harassment or retaliation occurred).

 The Compliance Officer CO may consult with the Board's legal counsel before finalizing the report to the Superintendent.

-Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer or the Complaint of harassment has been substantiated or request further investigation.
-A copy of the Superintendent's decision will be delivered to both the Complainant and the Respondent.
+Absent extenuating circumstances, within five (5) business days of receiving the report of the Compliance Officer or the CO/designee, the Superintendent must either must issue a decision regarding whether the complaint of harassment has been substantiated or request further investigation.
+A copy of the Superintendent's final decision will be delivered to both the Complainant and the Respondent.

 If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within five (5) business days.
-At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.
+At the conclusion of the additional investigation, the Superintendent must issue a written decision as described above.